osisoft/PI-Interface-AVEVA-Batch-Management/content/command-line-parameter-reference/command-line-parameter-reference.md

 Provided for backward compatibility with version 1.0.0.0 of the interface. |

+### `/uidlist=<list>`

+(Optional) Recover specified manufacturing orders, then exit.
+Specify a comma-separated list of unique IDs for the manufacturing orders to be recovered.
+This parameter overrides any settings specified for the /rst and /ret recovery switches.

+Example: /uidlist=MOKey#1, MOKey#2

 ### `/WEBSRVDISABLED=[true | false]`

 (Optional) If not added it will default to false.